CoLab-Glasgow/TimedCoconut/Doc.md

 ## Claim 2 — Behavioural Verification (Sec 4)

 TimedCoconut tracks the current typestate and checks each method call against the transitions permitted from that state.
-A method call can therefore be rejected even when the method itself exists, if that call is not valid from the current protocol state. for example, in AVR, first build with:
+A method call can therefore be rejected even when the method itself exists, if that call is not valid from the current protocol state.
+For example, in AVR, first build with:

 ``` bash
 cmake --build build-avr   --target trafficlight_avr_twopass   -- -j1